-King Bhumibol was actually born in Cambridge, Massachusetts, while his father was studying at Harvard.
+Unknown to many people, King Bhumibol was actually born in Cambridge, Massachusetts, while his father was studying at Harvard.
 The king is often depicted holding a camera and was fond of black-and-white photography.
-He played saxophone, wrote books, did paintings, and enjoyed gardening.
+He played saxophone, wrote books, did paintings, filed patents, and enjoyed gardening.

-King Bhumibol is to be succeeded by Crown Prince Vajiralongkorn, his only son.
+King Bhumibol was succeeded by Crown Prince Vajiralongkorn, his only son.

 Travel Considerations for the King’s Birthday